flagshippioneering/pi-rldif/README.md

 - **custom_pdb_input**:
   The name of the input CSV file.
 When running a regular inference script, provide the absolute path.
 Refer to Dockerfile instructions for running within a Docker file.

+- **data.train_pdb_input**:
+  Path to the input train CSV file.
+Must be defined for finetuning.
+The CSV contains two columns one for absolute path of pdb file and another for chain ID.

+- **data.val_pdb_input**:
+  Path to the input val CSV file.
+Must be defined for finetuning.
+The CSV contains two columns one for absolute path of pdb file and another for chain ID.

+- **data.test_pdb_input**:
+  Path to the input test CSV file.
+Must be defined for finetuning.
+The CSV contains two columns one for absolute path of pdb file and another for chain ID.

-### Running Inference
+### Running Scripts

-After updating the config file with the required parameters, execute the following command from the appropriate directory:
+After updating the config file with the required parameters for either inference or finetuning, execute the following command from the appropriate directory:

 ```bash
 python -m run.run
 ```

 ## Dockerfile Instructions

+Docker functionality has only been used for inference, not finetuning.

 To build and run the Docker instance for inference, follow these steps: